JimmyNos/satisfactory-to-blender/README.md

 In the add-on preferences:

+1. Go to **Asset Libraries** and add a new asset library called 'SF Asset Lib' and set the path to your SF asset library folder.
+   - Set the **Import Method** to 'Append'
+   - Do **not** use your main Blender asset library
+2. Back in the add-on preferences, set the path to the 'SF Asset Lib' you just created.
-**Copy asset library file to asset library path**
+3. Click **Copy asset library file to asset library path**.

-This copies `SF_Asset_lib.blend` from the extension files to your selected asset-library location.

 > **Important:** Do **not** use your main Blender asset library.

-> The extension will overwrite `blender_assets.cats.txt`, which would remove categories created in your main asset library.
+> The extension will overwrite `blender_assets.cats.txt`, which will remove categories created in your main asset library.

 Use a separate directory for the Satisfactory asset library.